Azure/blackbelt-aks-hackfest/labs/day2-labs/cicd-vsts.md

 # Prerequisites for the lab

-1. You will need a **Visual Studio Team Services Account**.
-If you do not have one, you can sign up for free [here](https://www.visualstudio.com/products/visual-studio-team-services-vs)

-2. You will need a **Personal Access Token** to set up your project using the VSTS Demo Generator.
+1. You will need a **Personal Access Token** to set up your project using the VSTS Demo Generator.
 Please see this [article](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) for instructions to create your token.

     {"You should treat Personal Access Tokens like passwords.
 It is recommended that you save them somewhere safe so that you can re-use them for future requests." %}

-3. **Kubernetes extension** from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tsuyoshiushio.k8s-endpoint) installed to the VSTS account
+2. **Kubernetes extension** from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tsuyoshiushio.k8s-endpoint) installed to the VSTS account

-4. You will need a **Azure SQL Database**.
+3. You will need a **Azure SQL Database**.
 Provision a new **Azure SQL Server and SQL Database** in **East US** region before proceeding with the below steps.
+Make note of the SQL Server name, database name, username and password.
+These will be used later in the exercise.

 ## Setting up the VSTS team project